 If you can dream it, they’ve got it in neon – a quick scan of their gallery reveals flags, skeletons, and even one that simply reads ‘James Blunt’.
 One of these bad boys will brighten up your flat, but even if you aren’t in the market, it’s definitely worth a visit.

-You’ll find God’s Own Junkyard at Unit 12, Ravenswood Industrial Estate, Shernhall Street, E17 9HQ.
+📍 Unit 12, Ravenswood Industrial Estate, Shernhall Street, E17 9HQ.

-9. Get the pints down ya at the Wild Card Brewery
+8. Get the pints down ya at the Wild Card Brewery

+Described as “a hobby that got way out of hand”, Wild Card Brewery is the product of three plucky Midlanders who set up in The ‘Stow.
+Now, they offer incredible craft beers and IPAs in both bottles and kegs.
 They also operate two bars on weekends, and even play host to various pop-ups on certain Sundays.
 With all that, it’s not hard to see why they’re popular local favourites.
 Other fantastic breweries in the area include Exale Brewing, Pillars Brewery and Taproom and Signature Brew – both part of the new Blackhorse Beer Mile.

 10. Head up north to the wilds of Epping Forest

-Nowadays, you’re more likely to encounter mountain bikers than melancholy poets at Epping Forest, but it’s a great spot to walk off the pizza and gin that Walthamstow has been spoiling you with!
+Nowadays, you’re more likely to encounter mountain bikers than melancholy poets at Epping Forest, but it’s a great spot to walk off the beer and gin that Walthamstow has been spoiling you with!
 They also have some fantastic bluebells during the right season.

-You’ll find Epping Forest Visitor’s Centre at 6 Ranger’s Road, London, E4 7QH.
+📍 6 Ranger’s Road, London, E4 7QH.